bshambaugh/Explorations-of-Category-Theory-for-Self-Sovereign-Identity/README.md

 # Look at the construction of a DID document and a verifiable credential document.
   - https://www.w3.org/TR/did-core/
   - https://www.w3.org/TR/vc-data-model/
+     - Give a rough overview of a verifiable credential.
+What is signed? (look at did-jwt-vc and another implementation using json-ld)
   - verifiable credential presentation (https://identity.foundation/presentation-exchange)
  -  Consider:
       - https://github.com/decentralized-identity/did-jwt-vc